EyasuTeshome/shifttracker/interview-prep/update-behavioral-grid-based-on-feedback.md

 Follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how_to_ask_for_a_prof_skills_review.md) to request a  review of your project.

 ## Submit your project

-**Remember that this project must be “approved” before you submit it as complete.**

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your project.*